-The 2015 Master of Fine Arts Exhibition is organized by the Department of Art, Art History, and Design and the Eli and Edythe Broad Art Museum at Michigan State University.
+The 2017 Master of Fine Arts Exhibition is organized by the MSU Department of Art, Art History, and Design and the Eli and Edythe Broad Art Museum at Michigan State University, with curatorial oversight by Carla Acevedo-Yates, Assistant Curator.
 Support for this exhibition is provided by the Graduate School at MSU and the John and Susan Berding Family Endowment.

 About the Exhibition

-The 2015 Master of Fine Arts Exhibition marks the culmination of a three-year degree program that emphasizes extensive creative exploration under the supervision of a faculty guidance committee.
+The 2017 Master of Fine Arts Exhibition marks the culmination of a three-year degree program that emphasizes extensive creative exploration under the supervision of a faculty guidance committee.
 Focused study in an area of concentration, as well as coursework in art history and related fields, helps artists situate their work within the larger discourse that characterizes the practice of art and design today.
-The creative research of Mary Curtis Fritz, Kiel Darling, Julie Johnson, Lane Kaufmann, Sarah Odens and Keri Weber-Davies stands as evidence of their achievements and promise.
+The creative research of Ladan Bahmani, Elyse Gambino, Kristen Franyutti, Jordan Smith, and Chelsea Young, stands as evidence of their achievements and promise.

-This year the annual Master of Fine Arts Prize was awarded to Keri Weber-Davies by guest juror Amy L. Powell, Curator of Modern and Contemporary Art at the Krannert Art Museum, University of Illinois at Urbana-Champaign.
+This year the annual Master of Fine Arts Prize was awarded to Kristen Franyutti by guest juror Janet Dees, Curator at the Mary & Leigh Block Museum of Art at Northwestern University.